A Story of Recovery & Hope

 • Confused speech or trouble communicating

 Any one of these items by itself may be part of youth and young adult development, however someone with a combination of items on this list should consult with a mental health professional.
+You may be experiencing symptoms of psychosis which is more common than you think.
+You are not alone and help is available.
 A qualified psychologist, a psychiatrist or a trained social worker will be able to make a diagnosis and help develop a treatment plan.

 If you notice these changes in behavior and they begin to intensify or do not go away, it is important to seek help.
 Early treatment of psychosis increases the chance of a successful recovery.